Skip to content

 Copy the created C:\svc_vscope.keytab to the vScope server and configure useKeytab to true and the location in jaas.conf by setting keyTab to the location of the file and the principal setting to the principal used when the keytab was generated.
 The principal must match exactly what is in the keytab, including exact casing.
 A mismatch in case (e.g., svc_vscope@isl.local instead of svc_vscope@ISL.LOCAL) will cause key lookups to fail silently.

-Configure in Jaas: The Jaas configuration specifies which principal to use for Kerberos authentication and how to authenticate.
-Below is a basic example for principal svc_vscope@ISL.LOCAL which attempts to use both a keytab and ticket cache(s) to find credentials.
+Configure in JAAS: The JAAS configuration specifies which principal to use for Kerberos authentication and how to authenticate.
+Below is a basic example for principal svc_vscope@ISL.LOCAL which attempts to use both a keytab and ticket caches for authentication.

 Terminal window